A career as a restaurant manager may appeal to you if you enjoy working in a lively, fast-paced environment

 Combining strategic planning and day-to-day management activities, the role is both business-like and creative, particularly in terms of marketing and business development.

 The salary of a restaurant manager may depend greatly on the employer and type of establishment.
 Salaries in boutique restaurants, for example, tend to be slightly higher than those in themed/branded restaurants.

 Many restaurant managers also receive bonus payments if they reach the targets set by their head office.

 Income data from the Hospitality Guild.
 Figures are intended as a guide only.

 Many restaurant managers work late evenings and weekends.
-Public holiday and shift work, including split shifts, is also common.
+Shift work and working on public holidays is also common.
 Overtime may be essential in some positions and it is important to be willing to work until the job is completed, whatever time that may be.

-here is no single route into restaurant management.
-A degree or HND is not necessarily required for entry into a management role, as it is possible to join a restaurant and work your way up.
-The sector is very open to candidates with a combination of practical experience, strong interpersonal skills and an understanding of business.
+There is no single route into restaurant management.
+A degree or HND is not necessarily required for entry into a management role, as it is possible to work your way up.
+The sector is open to candidates with a combination of practical experience, strong interpersonal skills and an understanding of business.

 However, a degree or HND is increasingly required for entry to a formal recruitment scheme and in particular the following subjects may be helpful: